los-circulos/t-02-montempo/README.md

  - field programmable: easily change configuration before each flight with a simple DIP switch
    - DIP switch is optional, but then timer will work only in default mode: 98% constant throttle, 3:00 flight time, And cutoffs, is sensors connected: 90C, ...V, ...A
- - OLED display: shows time, configuration, telemetry information.
+ - OLED display: shows time, configuration, metrics information.
    - Depending on display size and line length, flight time might be seen during flight
    - various info screens to chose from or to rotate them
    - very easy way to record discharge and voltage drop during flight
    - easy to write "plugins" for different screens
    - OLED display is optional.
-Saves a few grams, but no telemetry info, and configuration is difficult.
+Saves a few grams, but no metrics info, and configuration is difficult.
- - telemetry: simple sensor boards ad voltage dividers can provide live data
+ - metrics: simple sensor boards ad voltage dividers can provide live data
    - voltage: requires a simple voltage divider.
 Required for voltage cut-off and constant power.
    - RPM: requires a simple voltage divider and calibration.
 Required for constant RPM.
    - current: requires current sensing board.
 Required for discharge metering and constant power.